 Boulevard Drive-In Theater/Yelp

-The Greenville Drive-In might have been opened in 1959, but it's seen many hip, modern amenities added after changing hands over the years.
+The Greenville Drive-In might have opened in 1959, but it's seen many hip, modern amenities added after changing hands over the years.
 Its snack shack sells locally sourced foods and there's a beer garden serving local brews.
-Visitors can get a summer-long season pass to screenings of fan-favorite films like "The Princess Bride," "Die Hard" and "The Wizard of Oz" as well as new movies from up-and-coming local filmmakers.
+Visitors can catch double features, festival films and sing-alongs to fan-favorite films like “Grease.”

 Harvest Moon Twin Drive In Movie Theatre/Yelp